nburd90/jubilant-engine/personalSite/README.md

 Hi, I'm Nick!

-## Subheader

-I'm a Web Developer from Buffalo.
+## I'm a Web Developer from Buffalo.